 Be excited to start this new phase of life

 Former Oprah Winfrey Network co-president Sheri Salata wrote her debut novel, “The Beautiful No: And Other Tales of Trial, Transcendence, and Transformation,”, where she describes aging out of the 25 to 54 bracket, which is known to be an important target audience for advertisers by the television industry.
 “All around us, the message is the same: You’re done,” writes Ms. Salata.
 Instead, she decides to put all her energy into following a “happiness compass” to guide her midlife reinvention.

 Ellen Gamerman writes “One of the best-known modern bibles on aging, “Passages” by Gail Sheehy, is itself middle-aged at 43 years old.
 In the decades since it came out, women have written other best sellers on life’s later stages, from Nora Ephron’s “I Feel Bad About My Neck: And Other Thoughts on Being a Woman” in 2006 to Roz Chast’s 2014 personal story about caring for her elderly parents, “Can’t We Talk About Something More Pleasant?”

-Women today aged 50 Plus are vibrant, active, young and absolutely lead full and meaningful lives.
+Women 50plus today are vibrant, active and young.
+They absolutely lead full and meaningful lives.
 These new books offer fresh perspectives and inspiration related to the issue of aging for women.
 Let us know if you’ve read any of those listed above and others you recommend!

 Write to Ellen Gamerman at email@example.com